Quick Reference Guide

 Mailroom, phone, fax, and copier charges should be reviewed for reasonableness.
 Personal use of any university resources should be reimbursed.

-All scholarships should be established through the Scholarships and Financial Aid Office.
+All scholarships should be established through the Office of Scholarships and Financial Aid.
 The scholarship accounts should be monitored by the department.

 Segregation of Duties

 Though more difficult to accomplish in small departments, segregation of duties is possible in any office containing two or more people.
 Departments should review revenue, payroll, expenditure, and credit card processing to ensure adequate controls are in place.
-The following is a list of ideal processes that would provide adequate controls.
+Please refer to the Office of Internal Audit for key internal control activities.

 Transfer of Funds

-Transfer of funds should be done according to procedures located at the Accounting Services
+Transfer of funds should be done according to procedures documented in Accounting Services' Policies and Guidelines.

-must be approved by someone administratively senior to the individual seeking reimbursement.
+Per university policy, all employee reimbursement forms must be approved by someone administratively senior to the individual seeking reimbursement.
 It is a good practice to have travel approved prior to the travel occurring in order to provide proper authorization over travel expenditures.
-For more information, contact the Travel Clerk in Payroll or visit the Travel section on the Controller's web page.